Schizophreni/Schizophreni.github.io/_pages/about.md

 - *2016* National encouragement scholarship

 # 📖 Educations
-- *2021.09 - 2024.06*, I focused on low-level vision problem under the supervision of Prof. Hong Lu at School of Computer Science, Fudan University.
+- *2021.09 - 2024.06*, I focused on low-level vision problems under the supervision of Prof. Hong Lu at the School of Computer Science, Fudan University.
 In June 2024, I obtained my doctoral degree.
-- *2019.09 - 2021.06*, I was persuing a master's degree in School of Computer Science, Fudan University, supervised by Prof. Hong Lu.
-At that time, I was devoted to image deraining problem.
+- *2019.09 - 2021.06*, I was pursuing a master's degree in the School of Computer Science, Fudan University, supervised by Prof. Hong Lu.
+At that time, I was devoted to image deraining problems.
-- *2015.09 - 2019.06*, I was persuing a bachelor's degree in Fudan University, majoring in Physics.
+- *2015.09 - 2019.06*, I was pursuing a bachelor's degree at Fudan University, majoring in Physics.

 # 💬 Academic Presentations
 - *2022*, oral presentation for "Weakly-supervised temporal action localization with multi-head cross-modal attention" at PRICAI 2022.